herkkules/herkkules/README.md

 **On-the-ground Execution:**

 Turning strategic insights into measurable outcomes requires legwork.
-I support organisations in navigating critical periods, whether it be physically opening new markets, conducting feasibility studies, or integrating sensitive systems.
+I support organisations in navigating critical periods, whether it be physically opening new markets, researching products, or integrating sensitive systems.

 > - **Product Studies** can be used to reduce risk and improve operational oversight.
-Equipped with academic fundamentals and operational experience, I can pick apart mental models into executable code.
+Equipped with academic fundamentals and operational experience, I can pick apart mental models into executable code for due diligence and feasibility.

 > - **Market Entry** requires more than a plan, it demands strategic network-building and partnerships.
 And a strong bias for action.
 I am at my creative best in cultivating local connections into partnerships and tangible business ventures.